 Designed by Giuseppe Piermarini on the orders of Empress Maria Theresa of Austria and completed in 1780, Villa Reale’s ambitious layout is striking in its grandiosity and in the opulence of the royal apartments, the small court theatre, Appiani’s rotunda and each and every one of the Villa’s 700 rooms.

-The Villa’s rose gardens, with over 4000 rose varieties presented each year at the local flower show which has been a tradition since 1965, is also worth a visit, as is the permanent exhibition set up by Milan’s Triennale Design Museum in the Belvedere, dedicated to 1950’s pieces that influenced the history of design.
+The Villa’s rose gardens worth a visit, with over 4000 rose varieties presented each year at the local flower show which has been a tradition since 1965.

 Open: all year